A question of reliability – 2.0

 Major upgrade

 OK, not exactly an upgrade, but still an improvement over my precedent configuration.
 You have to know that I used for a long time – years – a dual monitor configuration, something like 6 months ago one of the two monitors went nut and I had to replace it.
-Obviously it was already discontinued by some time so I had to replace both my monitors, I decided to buy a single Dell U2412M (here is the post I wrote). …
+Obviously it was already discontinued by some time so I had to replace both my monitors, I decided to buy a single Dell U2412M (here is the post I wrote).
+Nothing to complain about the monitor itself, also, I’ve no problem to say that so far it is one of the best purchases I ever did; the problem is that one monitor can be as big as you want but two smaller monitor are always better than one.
+Explain why two smaller monitors are always better than a bigger one isn’t simple at all, but trust me, everyone who have used at least one time a multiple monitor configuration will be of the same thinking.
+So today, after had used for 6 months or so a single monitor I bought another one; Below you can see a photo. …

 Posted on